abs0luty/vault-runner-dsl/README.md

 Reserved words (cannot be used as identifiers)

 ```
-if then else while not break
+if do else while not break
 move turn_left turn_right random_turn pick_key open_door
 front_clear on_key at_door at_exit
 ```